thomascarreau/NSEoS/README.md

     ./crust_crystallization set.in crust.out eos.out

-The first output file gives you the crust composition at the melting temperature(number density, melting temperature, mass of the cluster, global asymmetry in the cluster, number of charges, cluster density, gas density, and radius of the cell).
-The second output file gives you the EoS at the melting temperature (mass density and pressure).
+The first output file gives you the crust composition at the melting
+temperature: number density, melting temperature, mass of the cluster, global asymmetry in the cluster, number of charges, cluster density, gas density, and radius of the cell.
+The second output file gives you the equation of state at the melting temperature: mass density and pressure.

 ##### mcp_icrust